What is OmixAtlas?

 Vast and diverse biological data are being generated every year and deposited in repositories by academic labs and organizations worldwide.
 These data hold tremendous potential for reuse and drug discovery but are scattered across multiple, disparate sources and lack standardization.
 Thus, the availability of data does not equate to its easy usability.

-OmixAtlas is a collection of datasets with curated biomolecular data for understanding human physiology and disease pathology.
+OmixAtlas is a comprehensive collection of curated biomolecular data that aims to advance the understanding of human physiology and disease pathology.
 It aims to adopt an integrated approach with access to ML-ready biology-centric data from public and proprietary repositories to generate new insights.
 Curated metadata makes the datasets more searchable and queryable.

 What are the FAIR principles OmixAtlas is based upon?